-You have a hopper on one end where you put your pellets in, and the auger is the one moving the pellets from the hopper to the firepot.
+You have a hopper on one end where you put your wood pellets.
+The auger moves the wood pellets from the hopper to the firepot.

 After that is done, the electricity is just there to maintain and turn the auger in the fan .

 Do Pellet Grills Provide One Of The Healthiest Ways To Cook?

-Therefore, worrying about Polycyclic Aromatic Hydrocarbon is not necessary.
-This is formed when the grease from the grilled meat drips onto the fire or hot surface of the grill.
+It forms when the grease from the grilled meat drips onto the fire or hot surface of the grill.

 Although no established studies deal directly with the carcinogens that can lead to cancer development down the road from grilling meat at high temperatures, most people still worry about the potential of getting cancer.
 They might ask, "are wood pellets toxic?"

 The wood pellet grill diverter also keeps the heat from being directly under your meat or whatever you are grilling so that the temperature is constantly controlled.